 I’m squeezing every last delicious drop out of blood orange season with these Blood Orange Crumble Bars ~ the sweet tart filling is layered into a buttery shortbread crumble dough and what comes out of the oven is nothing short of awesome.

 I love my crumble bar collection ~ it’s constantly expanding.
 The basic recipe is tried and true, and I guarantee it won’t let you down.
 I may have made a lot of them, but every single recipe that I’ve developed around this shortbread crumble dough has been unique and wonderful in its own way.
-Sometimes I vary the dough itself by changing up the type of flour, or by adding oats, spices, or sometimes nuts.
+Sometimes I vary the dough itself by changing up the type of flour, like my whole wheat marmalade bars, or by adding oats (white peach bars) adding spices (pear crumble bars) and sometimes nuts.
 Other times, I’ll change out the filling.
-This one gets its special personality from my fabulous Blood Orange Jam.
+This one gets its special personality from my fabulous Blood Orange Jam*.
 If you make up a batch of the jam now, you can freeze it and enjoy these bars any time you like.

 That wonderful flavor is intensified when the fruit is cooked down into a jam, and it makes these bars really zingy.
 If you can’t make or find blood orange jam, you can often find blood orange marmalade, which would be a good substitute.
 If you’ve got tangerines or clementines you can make a wonderful jam with those, too, see my recipe for Clementine Jam.

 What you’ll need for blood orange bars: